 Water & Tribes Initiative | Colorado River Basin

-The Colorado River provides water to more than 40 million people in two countries and seven states.
-The demand for water currently exceeds available supply in any given year.
-This structural imbalance is further complicated by chronic drought and the uncertainty of impacts from climate change.
+The Colorado River provides water to more than 40 million people in two countries, seven states, and 29 Indian tribes.
+The demand for water currently exceeds available supply in any given year and is complicated by chronic drought and the uncertainty of impacts from climate change.

 These tribes hold legal rights to a significant amount of water, many of which are the most senior in the basin.
 Combined, the tribes hold rights to roughly 20 percent (or 2.9 million-acre feet) of the water in the Colorado River basin.
 With the oldest water rights in the basin, the tribes are in a position to play a significant role in balancing water demand and supply and otherwise shaping the future of the region.